tdunning/bandit-ranking/README.md

 To run the code on a sample problem, do this:

-    $ java -jar target/bandit-ranking-jar-with-dependencies.jar  k p n
+    $ java -jar target/bandit-ranking-1.0-SNAPSHOT-jar-with-dependencies.jar  [k [p [n]]]

-The output will be points that describe a graph of the precision of the ranking for the first p presented items.
+The output will be points that describe a graph of the precision of the ranking for the first p presented items, the per trial regret and the cumulative regret.
 Precision is measured by how many of the top k items are shown in the first p items where there are n items total.
 Try k=10, p=20, n=500 for a quick experiment.
-In this simulation, we assume that each user will look at the first page and will rank some randomly chosen item on that page according to the actual quality of the item.
+In this simulation, we assume that each user will look at the first page and will rate all of the items on that page according to the actual quality of the item.
 Item quality will be sampled from a uniform distribution.
-In order to get decent averages, the system will run many simulations in parallel.
+In order to get decent averages, the system will run many (50) simulations in parallel.